klusta-team/spikedetekt/README.md

 2) Probefiles:
 ---------------
-A probe file is a text file containing the information pertaining to the spatial arrangement of electrodes on the probe.
-For each shank, give the pairs of neighbouring channel pairs that make up the probe's adjacency graph.
+The probe file is a text file that contains information about the spatial arrangement of electrodes on the recording probe.
+SpikeDetekt needs this information because it detects spikes on high-count probes as spatiotemporally continuous threshold crossings.

+The probe file must contain an "adjancy graph", the specifies all pairs of channels that are nearest neighbors.
+(Sometimes you will want to also include second-nearest neighbors in the graph too).

 This information is presented in the following form:

-The general form of a .probe file for a multi-shank probe should take the following form:

     probes = {
         1: [